 There may be some of you that are asking, "What's a SAR 24-hour pack anyway?"
-Quite simply it is a searchers tool and survival bag.
+Quite simply, it is a searcher's tool and survival bag.
 We are expected to carry appropriate gear that maintains all of our needs for shelter, safety, warmth, food, and water.
-We should carry enough gear to stay out at least 24-hours.
-In addition to survival equipment, we also carry mission equipment like harnesses, helmets, flagging tape, and string line.
+We should carry enough gear to stay out for at least 24-hours.
+In addition to survival equipment, we also carry mission equipment like harnesses, helmets, flagging tape, and string lines.

 Specifications of the Terra 35

 Overall Dimensions: 25.5" x 13" x 6.75"

 Materials: 420D polyester dobby and 420D mini ripstop polyester